lsst-dm/scipi_docs_prototype/templates/writing-task-topics.rst

 In the case of `ProcessCcd`, we would simply say is called as a `command line task`, where for e.g. IsrTask, we would say that that it is most commonly called by `ProcessCcd`.

 .. _task-topics-config:

+.. ----> put in the comments that these are autofilled here

+.. really do need to insert what to say about how to insert doc text for variables

 Configuration
 =============